nkarl/wsu-cpts-451-dbms/TO-DO.md

 #### Reflection
 Due to the various unplanned events last week and my personal failing to uphold my planned schedule, I have fallen behind on my own milestones.
 I have forgotten a lot of *information regarding Entity-Relationship (ER) model* and *how to map natural language (English) into an ER diagram*.
 One part of this forgetful problem is the complexity of the information and its timing of acquisition (first-time).
 Let's unpack that.

 The abstract view is quite simple and straightforward.
 However, the implementation is tricky and can quickly gain in complexity.
+The most recent homework has shown that.
+Mapping from English to an ER diagram is a complex and arduous task.
+It is also easy to misinterpret the English keywords, or even miss them completely.

 #### Tasks
 **Readings:**